Weigh My Ride

 Why is Gross Combined Mass (GCM) Important?

-Exceeding the GCM can significantly impact the stability and handling of both the towing vehicle and the trailer, increasing the risk of accidents and vehicle sway.
+Exceeding the Gross Combined Mass can significantly impact the stability and handling of both the tow vehicle and the trailer, increasing the risk of accidents and vehicle sway.
 It can also reduce braking performance and vehicle dynamic stability, and cause premature wear and tear of vehicle components.

 Driving a vehicle that exceeds its GCM can result in fines, penalties, and even the invalidation of insurance coverage.